Storytelling for Financial Advisors

 By Mitch Anthony and Scott West

-My communication with clients and prospects needs improvement.
+I picked up this book because my communication with clients and prospects needs improvement.
 People in all industries tend to fall back on acronyms, slang, and technical terms that are like a foreign language to others.
 Advisers are notorious for defaulting into “Jargonville” with clients and prospects; discussion of “process” is also very popular.
 Guilty to the above.
 Fact is, most of the 300,000 or so advisers in the US sound the same to the typical financial consumer.
 I thought the ideas in this book might offer clear, concise and relevant ways to better differentiate solutions I offer.

 The authors’ key insight was that a typical linear, reason-based process is flawed.
 It takes longer to explain and invites client objections when time could be better used listening to them.
 Rather than moving linear from A-B-C-D, they suggest starting with an illustration and explanation of why solution “A” works, proceed directly to “D” asking if this fits their need.
 It’s an efficient way to help them decide.
 If they have questions about “B” and “C” they can ask at any time.
 Otherwise, it’s likely you’re overwhelming them with unnecessary details that make it more difficult for them to choose.
 Got me again.